mohsinulkabir14/An-Android-Application-to-Show-Your-Position-On-The-Map-Using-Google-Maps-API/README.md

 #####  2. After this, you'll get a *'google_maps_api.xml'* file.
 An address is given in this file.
 As the lines are commented, carefully look for that address.
 Follow that address and you'll a get a google maps api key.
 Copy that key and paste it inside the highlighted section of the xml file.

 #####  3. You'll see another two files, a java file and another xml file after creating a google maps activity.
-Go to app->src->main->java->com->example of this repository, so that you get the codes with explanations.
+Go to app->src->main->java->com->example->maplocation of this repository, so that you get the codes with explanations.